 During a major NSF-funded experiment in 2011, the Environmental Hydrodynamics Laboratory obtained the first measurements of the three-dimensional (i.e. across-shore, alongshore, and vertical) structure of surfzone currents.
-Initial analysis has focused on the vertical structure of eddies like these:
+A particular focus was the vertical structure of eddies like these:

 Such eddies mix pollutants, erode coastlines, endanger swimmers, and transport marine organisms.